 As 8 o’clock finally rolled around, the people in the queue shuffled closer together, as if making the line as short as possible would ensure we all got in.
 The excitement in the air was palpable.
 The moment was here.
 We were getting in…

 The doors opened and the first customers were ushered to the counters.
 We stood there, 40 people back in the queue, cash at the ready.
 But, we soon realised the numbers on the screens were dropping quickly.
 Too quickly.
 Only 6 people had entered and left with tickets and we were already down to just 120 tickets left.

 The line was moving painfully slowly and we stood there, getting more and more anxious.
-With just 4 people in front of us the number had now dropped to 22.
-We were willing the line to move faster – hurry up and take our money – but as the man in front of us was ushered up to a counter the number on the screen dropped from 7 to 0.
+With just four people in front of us, the number had now dropped to 22.
+We were willing the line to move faster – hurry up and take our money – but as the man in front of us was ushered up to a counter the number on the screen dropped from seven to zero.

 They were out of tickets.